-- 1. Giving the student a limited endorsement, specifying settings in which the student could function adequately. - Recommending and assisting in the implementation of a career shift for the student. - 3.
+- 1. Giving the student a limited endorsement, specifying settings in which the student could function adequately. - 2.
+Recommending and assisting in the implementation of a career shift for the student. - 3.
+Recommending academic probation. - 4.
 Terminating the student from the training program (See Student Retention and Termination).